Six steps to shared solar

 - Esther Stuart

-Cost is the most common reason projects stall, and the level of detail provided by installer quotes will help to ease any worries the OC may have.
+Cost is the most common reason projects stall, and the level of detail in installer quotes will help ease any worries the OC may have.

 If you’ve already been working with Allume, we can introduce you to two to three accredited SolShare installers that we’ve worked with in the past and can vouch for the quality of their work and competitive pricing.
 We receive no incentive for these referrals.

 You can seek out your own quotes as well.
 Online reviews can be used as a guide and a way to narrow down the pool.
-Comparison sites like Solar Quotes [https://www.solarquotes.com.au/] that vet installers and provide recommendations are also useful resources.
+Comparison sites like Solar Quotes, which vet installers and provide recommendations, are also useful resources.

-Aim for procuring two to three quotes total, from installers that have been trained to install SolShare and who are accredited by Solar Accreditation Australia (SAA) [https://saaustralia.com.au/], the Australian Government’s accreditation scheme operator.
+Aim for procuring two to three quotes total from installers that have been trained to install SolShare and who are accredited by Solar Accreditation Australia (SAA), the Australian Government’s accreditation scheme operator.
 This will ensure the installer uses industry best practices.

 Once you’ve been in contact, installers will inspect your building and use market pricing for labour and materials to generate their pricing.

-Once you have the quotes, compare them on scope, experience and approach as well as the price.
+Once you have the quotes, compare them for scope, experience, approach and price.
 Always read the exclusions and assumptions, as they help you to understand where risks lie and where the quotes differ.

 Remember that the cheapest option is not always the best.
 Experience on your type of project, quality and reputation are important.